Your trusted partner in cosmetic care abroad

 En Bloc Capsulectomy

-• Implant and capsule removed as one piece — no spillage into surrounding tissue
+• Implant and capsule removed as one piece, with no spillage into surrounding tissue

 • Standard recommendation for silicone rupture and BII-related explantation